Tropical Storm Gonzalo forms in Atlantic, heads for Puerto Rico

 MIAMI (Reuters) - Tropical Storm Gonzalo formed on Sunday in the Atlantic Ocean, east of the Caribbean Islands and was forecast to become a hurricane by the time it reaches Puerto Rico on Tuesday, the U.S. National Hurricane Center said.

-The storm, with sustained winds of 45 miles per hour (75 km per hour), was located about 110 miles (180 km) east southeast of the Antigua, and was moving toward the west at near 12 miles per hour (19 km per hour).
+The storm, with sustained winds of 40 miles per hour (65 km per hour), was located about 200 miles (320 km) east of the island of Guadeloupe.

-A hurricane watch was issued for Puerto Rico, as well as the U.S. and British Virgin Islands.
+Tropical storm warnings were issued for the Lesser Antilles, including Guadeloupe, St Maarten/St Martin, Antigua and Barbuda, St Kitts and Nevis, and Montserrat.

-A tropical storm warning was also in effect for the Lesser Antilles, including Guadeloupe, St Maarten/St Martin, Antigua and Barbuda, St Kitts and Nevis, and Montserrat.
+A tropical storm watch has also been issued for Puerto Rico and the U.S. Virgin Islands.

 Most forecasts show Gonzalo not making landfall in the mainland United States and spinning away in a northerly direction over the Atlantic after leaving Puerto Rico.